MSc and PG Diploma (full and part-time) and PG Certificate programme approved and awarded through Plymouth University

 Schumacher College welcomes students from all over the world in its diverse mix of cultural experience and age groups which allows for rich peer to peer learning.

-Graduates from this programme will have the skills and knowledge to work for sustainable food and farming change in the public, private and NGO sectors or to set up their own projects or organisations that will be a part of the transition to holistic food systems that respond to global challenges.
+Graduates from this programme will have the skills and knowledge to work for sustainable change in the public, private and NGO sectors or to set up their own enterprises or organisations that will be a part of the transition to a more holistic understanding and appreciation of the world.

 The Campaign for Real Farming was set up by advocate, journalist and biologist Colin Tudge to promote Enlightened Agriculture – “Farming that is expressly designed to feed people without wrecking the rest of the world”.